Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 The daily log of Tre' Grisby's **#301DaysOfCode** challenge.

 ## Log
+### Day 33: February 2, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:* Working on the contacts import button.
+I got the import button working and displaying the data from the CSV as a table.
+Yay!

+:thought_balloon: *Thoughts:* I realized that it is great that I got the csv data to display as a table.
+I was working on the wrong issue.
+Somewhere I got crossed and worried about displaying the data before it was added to the MongoDB.
+I need to figure out adding the data to my MongoDB.
+That shouldn't be a big issue but I have to plan it.
+The headers in the CSV don't match my current DB schema.
+Zoho has more data than I need.
+The labels for that data don't match the fields I am using in my MongoDB.
+I will need to do some data massaging to get it to match what I want before importing.
+All in all things are going well but I got so focused on solving one issue that I worked in the wrong direction for a little bit.
+If that makes sense to all of you.

+:floppy_disk: *Link to work:* iyaiContacts

 ### Day 32: February 1, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:* I finally got the regex experession I needed to parse the csv data.
 Something is off by one but I am going to push forward and troubleshoot that in the future.
 I have it close enough to move on to the rest of my code.
 This part of the application will allow the user to import a csv file from ZohoCRM.
 I will have more imports in the future but I plan to have the company use ZohoCRM along side this app.